jxcore/jxcore/docs/plain/jxcore-command-monitor.markdown

 # Process Monitor

 JXcore offers embedded process monitoring tool.
-It checks regularly whether monitored process/processes still exist and respawns them if needed.
+It checks regularly whether the monitored process/processes still exist and restarts them, if required.
-When the monitor is running, then your applications can subscribe to it and start being monitored.
+When the monitor is running, your applications can subscribe to it and start being monitored.

 Apart from this feature, JXcore offers also [Internal Recovery](jxcore-feature-internal-recovery.markdown).
 Please refer there for complementary information.